Ryo-N7/Ryo-N7.github.io/_posts/2017-11-22-japan-xkcd-weather-index.md

 write.csv(japan_airports, "~/R_materials/japan_weather_xkcd/japan_airports.csv")
 ```

-And when we want to start off where we left off we can use `read.csv()` to load our data set without have to go through the web scraping code!
+So, if we start a new session we can use `read.csv()` to load our data set without have to go through the web scraping code!

 ``` r
 japan_airports <- read.csv("~/R_materials/japan_weather_xkcd/japan_airports.csv",